January 23, 2024

 In short, it’s always best to hire a qualified individual to perform any type of electrical work, but especially for a Level 2 EV charger installation which requires a dedicated 240V circuit and may need additional electrical upgrades such as a panel upgrade or load management device.

-Your licensed electrician can work with you to determine your existing electrical capacity and demand through a load calculation and make recommendations based on the existing electrical infrastructure in your home and your current and future demand.
-You will need a permit for your EV charger installation, and this is something your electrician can do to save you time, money, and future inconveniences.
+Your licensed electrician can work with you to determine your existing electrical capacity and demand through an EV charger load calculation and make recommendations based on the existing electrical infrastructure in your home and your current and future demand.

 Latest News About California EV Law